DuFanYin/hold_em/README.md

         players card
         money in the pot
         bet placed by players
-    5.  able to check if any combination exist
+    5. able to check highest combination for one player
     6. after place bet, bet goes into pot
     7. player now can fold
     8. player now can take different actions (no restriction)